If you have a soft spot for Paints, you are in the right place.

 Horses are our passion.

 From there, I started teaching myself how to train, I read every book, watched every video, and took in every bit of training I could afford.
-I rode my bike back and forth to the barn year round (I grew up in Prince George, BC) so this is through snow in the winter months, to feed, and water my horses before catching the school bus in the mornings, and after school every day, rain, snow, sleet, no matter what the weather, 7 days/week!
+I rode my bike back and forth to the barn year round (I grew up in Prince George, BC) so this was through snow in the winter months, to feed, and water my horses before catching the school bus in the mornings, and after school every day, rain, snow, sleet, no matter what the weather, 7 days/week!
 As we all do as horse lovers!
 Before I was old enough to get an actual job to pay for my feed, and horse supplies, I mowed lawns, shoveled driveways, rooves, babysat, you name it, I did odd jobs for neighbours, to pay for my horses.

 I’ll leave it at that, welcome, and enjoy our website!